stephanieopala/stephanieopala/README.md

 ## Hi there 👋
-I'm Stephanie, a junior front-end developer.
+I'm Stephanie, a front-end developer.

 ## About Me